null

 Vitamin D and Testosterone

 There is a direct correlation between levels of vitamin D, 25(OH)D, and testosterone.
-Most likely, vitamin D has some type of regulatory effect on the hypothalamus, pituitary, testes axis, owning to the presence of vitamin D receptors throughout it.
+Most likely, vitamin D has some type of regulatory effect on the hypothalamus-pituitary-testicular axis, owing to the presence of vitamin D receptors throughout it.
 Study after study has demonstrated the importance of adequate vitamin D levels in maintaining healthy, high levels of testosterone.
 Here are several references available for further research and citation:

 Additionally, at least in animal models, vitamin D and sperm quality and number are linked:

-As stated above, vitamin D receptors are found throughout the hypothalamus, pituitary, testes axis, and vitamin D influences hypogonadism (low to no testosterone production in the testes).
+As stated above, vitamin D receptors are found throughout the hypothalamus-pituitary-testicular axis, and vitamin D influences hypogonadism (low to no testosterone production in the testes).

-In summation, vitamin D levels are testosterone levels are linked, vitamin D influences the functioning of the hypothalamus, pituitary, testes axis, and hypogonadism (low testosterone production in the testes) and vitamin D levels are associated.
+In summation, vitamin D levels and testosterone levels are linked; vitamin D influences the functioning of the hypothalamus-pituitary-testicular axis, and hypogonadism (low testosterone production in the testes) is associated with vitamin D levels.
 Additionally, at least in animal models, vitamin D is necessary for proper sperm production.

 Vitamin D and Sex Hormone Binding Globulin (SHBG)

 Sex hormone binding globulin (SHBG) is a glycoprotein present in the blood that binds to both testosterone and estrogen (though it has a greater affinity for testosterone).
-Free testosterone, also known as active testosterone, is the that portion of the overall testosterone present that is not bound to SHBG.
-It is only the unbound (active, free) testosterone that is able to enter a cell and activate a testosterone receptor.
+Free testosterone, also known as active testosterone, is the portion of the overall testosterone present that is not bound to SHBG.
+It is only the unbound (active, free) testosterone that can enter a cell and activate a testosterone receptor.
 The higher the level of SHBG, the lower the amount of free, unbound, active testosterone.

-High levels of estrogen (estradiol) cause an increase of sex hormone binding globulin, as does high levels of thyroxin (the thyroid prohormone T4).
+High levels of estrogen (estradiol) cause an increase in sex hormone binding globulin, as do high levels of thyroxine (the thyroid prohormone T4).
 High levels of androgens, growth hormone, insulin-like growth factor 1 (IGF-1), insulin, prolactin, and transcortin cause a decrease in SHBG (which for most is the goal—although clinically low levels are undesirable, increasing the probability of type 2 diabetes).
 As noted elsewhere, Nettle Root (Urtica dioica Radix) is able to bind and thus “deactivate” SHBG.

 Vitamin D lowers sex hormone binding globulin, although the exact method of action is unclear.
 Several studies showed a significant impact on vitamin D levels and levels of SHBG ( 1, 2, 3).